 There has been a long-running campaign to paint cannabis as a class 1 restricted drug.
 These accusations even follow the idea that it acts as a gateway to more problematic drug abuse.

 This ideology has haunted the cannabis industry and users’ reputation for over half a century.
-However, thanks to a modern study, the shroud of ominous taboo is slowly lifting.
+However, the shroud of ominous taboo is slowly lifting thanks to a modern study.
 As the veil comes down, we find that many compounds have massive beneficial potential.
-Between the heavy THC-wielding marijuana and its softer, non-psychoactive cousin hemp, there is much promise in cannabis.
+Between the heavy THC-wielding marijuana and its softer, non-psychoactive cousin, hemp, there is much promise in cannabis.

 Research shows that most people use it moderately instead of having an abusive relationship with cannabis.
 In addition, the results indicate that cannabis has a low risk for physical addiction.
 Therefore, pot doesn’t compel most people to continue consuming it if it’s negatively impacting their quality of life.